 Kerala Kathakali Centre

-Even though watching a Kathakali performance at Folklore Museum is a bit pricey, it is one of the most luxurious places in Kochi to watch this dance form comfortably.
-With beautifully decorated and air conditioned hall with traditional Kerala murals and wooden architecture, spending a few hours in this cultural center can be a thrilling experience.
-Prince Charles chose this place to watch a Kathakali performance during his visit to India.
-Folklore Museum is in the southern side of Ernakulam near Thevara ferry.
+While attending a Kathakali performance at the Folklore Museum may come with a higher price tag, it undoubtedly offers one of the most opulent settings in Kochi to enjoy this traditional dance form in utmost comfort.
+The venue boasts a lavishly adorned and air-conditioned hall adorned with authentic Kerala murals and wooden architecture, ensuring that your time spent at this cultural center is nothing short of an exhilarating experience.
+In fact, even Prince Charles himself selected this venue for his Kathakali performance when he visited India.
+The Folklore Museum is conveniently located on the southern side of Ernakulam, near Thevara ferry.

 Dr. Devan’s Kathakali

-One of the highlights of Kairali Kathakali is that it allows you to watch this traditional dance form of Kerala in a small but intimate setting.
-It is located in Fort Kochi area opposite the elegant Brunton Boatyard Hotel.
+One standout feature of Kairali Kathakali is the opportunity it provides to experience the traditional dance form of Kerala in an intimate and cozy setting.
+Situated in the Fort Kochi area, it is conveniently positioned across from the charming Brunton Boatyard Hotel.

 Situated along Kalvathy Road, across from the Fort House, Greenix Village in Fort Cochin stands as the premier and most opulent venue in Kochi to experience the grandeur of a Kathakali performance.
 The Rhythms Theatre offers a rich source of entertainment.
 Sundays are the ideal time to visit, as you’ll have the opportunity to witness a spectacular performance that seamlessly weaves together elements not only from Kathakali but also from Theyyam, Kalaripayattu, and Mohiniyattam.

 - Kerala Kathakali Centre: This center offers daily Kathakali shows at 6:00 PM and 8:00 PM.
 The shows are held in an air-conditioned theater and tickets cost INR 500 for adults and INR 250 for children.